References, Exhibits & Documentation: (click links where applicable)

 Full Text:

-tree of hope stand firm arbol de la esperanza mantente firme Frida Kahlo 1907-1954 Artista Mexicana Visionaria
+Tree of hope stand firm arbol de la esperanza mantente firme Frida Kahlo 1907-1954 Artista Mexicana Visionaria

 The Poster Project: Celebrating Women This poster is one in a series produced for buses and other public places.
 The project was made possible through the generous support of the California Arts Council, the National Endowment for the Arts, the Atlantic Richfield Foundation, Standard Brands, & the Woman's Building.
 The posters were produced by letterpress on a Vandercook 219P using the Woman's Building graphic studio.
 Two hundred copies were printed for public display, along with the signed limited edition on Arches cover paper.
 The poster project was directed by Cheri Gaulke, CAC artist-in-residence at the Woman's Building working with collaborating artists: Vilma Mendillo, Carol Beverage, Sandra Golvin, Jennifer Lockwood, Jesse Stumpp, Connie Macias, Laura Stickney, Harriet Sherry Smith; technical advice by Bonnie Thompson Norman.
 This bus poster was designed by Susan Gitlin Emmer and Nancy Ann Jones.
 For information contact the Woman's Building, Los Angeles (213) 221-6161